axotion/VarsValidator/README.md

 ## New rule

-If you want crate your own rule just implement App\Validator\Rules\Contracts\IRule interface and pass your vars via constructor
+If you want to create your own rule just implement App\Validator\Rules\Contracts\IRule interface and pass your vars via constructor